Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The moduli space of closed -holomorphic curves

-the connected component of $\mM(J)$ that contains~$u$.
-The main goal of this chapter will be to show that under suitable hypotheses, a certain subset of $\mM_u(J)$ is a smooth finite dimensional manifold.
-Its ``expected'' or \emph{virtual} dimension is essentially a Fredholm index with some correction terms, and depends on the topological data $g$, $m$ and~$A$.
+The main goal of this chapter will be to show that under suitable hypotheses, a certain subset of $\Mod(J)$ is a smooth finite-dimensional manifold, with various dimensions on different components.
+Its ``expected'' or \emph{virtual} dimension on the component containing a given curve $u \in \Mod_{g,m}^A(J)$ is essentially a Fredholm index with some correction terms, and depends on the topological data $g$, $m$ and~$A$.
 We'll use the convenient abbreviation,